fearangit/fearangit.github.io/owncloud_qs_s5.md

 # 5 - Connecting with a Desktop or Mobile Client

 You can share files and folders on your computer, and synchronize them with your ownCloud server.
 When you place files in your local shared directories, those files are immediately synchronized to the server and to other devices using the ownCloud Desktop Sync Client, Android app, or iOS app.
-This means you can always access those files when travelling with your laptop, or with your mobile phone.
+This means you can always access those files when travelling with your laptop or mobile phone.

 ownCloud provides a desktop client for Windows, Macs, and Linux computers, and mobile apps for Android and iOS.